ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 In the case of the adaptive interaction network, i.e. when agents can break connections with neighbors with far apart opinions, the situation changes in various ways.

-At large tolerance values, the polarization transition is shifted since rewiring makes it easier for a large connected cluster to be broken in various parts.
-The possibility of network topological change, therefore, renders global consensus more difficult to achieve.
+At large tolerance values, the polarization transition is shifted since rewiring makes it easier for a large connected cluster to be broken in various parts. __The possibility of network topological change, therefore, renders global consensus more difficult to achieve__.

-On the other hand, for smaller tolerance values, the number of clusters is drastically reduced since agents can more easily find other agents with whom to reach an agreement.
-A real polarized phase is thus obtained, and the transition to a fragmented state is even suppressed: extensive clusters are obtained even at very low tolerance.
+On the other hand, __for smaller tolerance values, the number of clusters is drastically reduced since agents can more easily find other agents with whom to reach an agreement.
+A real polarized phase is thus obtained__, and the transition to a fragmented state is even suppressed: extensive clusters are obtained even at very low tolerance.

 **Food For Thought**
 - Many people believe that online social networks such as Twitter lead to extreme polarization and the formation of "echo chambers".
 How would you explain this phenomenon using the previous model?